The Great Guilt

 And then I went on to FREEDOM, which was just ‘wow’.
 Wow, wow, wow, wow, wow.
 Because it went into so much more depth with everything, like everything, everything, everything.
 And the deep things I’d been looking for the answers to for so, so, so long.
 It’s unbelievable.
 And it makes sense when Jeremy says we have been on this journey for 2 million years.
 Because just in my own life I’ve been looking for these answers and it feels like it’s been an entire million years in just one lifetime!

 So I just kept going, kept going, and when I found FREEDOM, wow.
 I really can’t describe how earth-shattering it was, if I’m to be honest.
-Especially when he was speaking about the bonobos [see chapter 5 of FREEDOM or F. Essay 21], and how we got our consciousness [see chapter 7 of FREEDOM or F. Essay 24].
+Especially when he was speaking about the bonobos [see or ], and how we got our consciousness [see or ].

-Every time I tried to ‘resign’ in my life and give up the search for knowledge it was very difficult [see chapter 2:2 of FREEDOM or F. Essay 30 on ‘Resignation’].
+Every time I tried to ‘resign’ in my life and give up the search for knowledge it was very difficult [see or on ‘Resignation’].
 It was very, very difficult.
 I became very obsessed with trying to understand why humans behave the way we do.
 I was always questioning why do we do this?
 How is this possible?
 How can we be so mean to each other?
 It just didn’t make sense to be honest.
 It just did not make sense.
 And honestly, Jeremy’s book, out of I don’t know how many books I’ve read or pieces of information I’ve looked into trying to understand human nature, nothing comes close to Jeremy’s work.
 Absolutely nothing.
 Absolutely nothing.
 It’s true when they say Jeremy is a prophet in that book.
 It sounds like an exaggeration, but it’s absolutely true.
 It’s absolutely true.
-And when he broke down the meaning of God, oh my goodness gracious, Integrative Meaning—oh! [see chapter 4 of FREEDOM or F. Essay 23.]
+And when he broke down the meaning of God, oh my goodness gracious, Integrative Meaning—oh! [see or .]
 That was like being hit, like running into a wall, and it was just like, wow!
 I really have no words to describe the profundity of the understanding.
 It made my life make sense.

 It made my life make absolute sense.
 Specifically the process of Resignation, which I think everyone can relate to.
 That’s one of the most easy things to relate to because I think almost everyone goes through that.
 That was one thing that I thought, ‘Okay, cool’; I genuinely resonated with that so much.
 I can really understand now why people give up, because a lot of my own journey was very difficult.
 It was very, very difficult to keep going.
 I’m just glad I had the strength to go on.
 I can only imagine how hard it must have been for Jeremy to actually have been pushing all this knowledge for so many years alone.
 Like, wow.
 That takes an immense amount of strength for him to have even released a book.
 It’s just incredible; it’s incredible.